Pre-Treatment for Industrial & Process Waters – Water Treatment Training

 Training for our specialist water and wastewater treatment courses is currently limited to our Manchester and London training centres.

 We can also deliver our training courses exclusively at client premises, and further afield for clients based outside the UK.

-The training course dates and venue details given below are for our 2019 and early 2020 public courses held in Central London and Manchester.
+The training course dates and venue details given below are for our public courses held in Central London and Manchester.